 When you add cooked rice to a compost pile, it’ll most likely decompose quickly.
 However, you need to either be an experienced composter or someone with adequate knowledge to tackle this properly.

-Although you can compost rice, you need to consider some challenges you might encounter.
-Cooked rice tends to clump together.
-If you add this in large amounts to your compost bin, the heaviness and stickiness affect oxygen flow.
-Naturally, oxygen is an essential aspect of composting as it supports healthy compost.
+Naturally, oxygen is essential to composting as it supports healthy compost.
 In cases where people add large amounts of rice to their compost, it can prevent airflow and cause anaerobic conditions.
 Also, this creates foul odors.

-Although some bacteria support the composting process, harmful bacteria cause more harm than good.
+Although some bacteria support composting, harmful bacteria cause more harm than good.
 If you don’t take caution, cooked rice can also introduce bad bacteria to your compost if you don't take caution.
-Later in this article, you’ll discover how to compost rice to prevent harmful bacteria and unwelcome visitors like pests when you add rice to the compost.
+Later in this article, you’ll discover how to prevent harmful bacteria and unwelcome visitors like pests when you add rice to the compost.

 Apart from cooked rice, you might have leftovers of uncooked rice.
 If you’ve asked yourself: “can uncooked rice be composted?” the answer is yes.
-You can compost rice in its uncooked form.
+You can compost uncooked rice.

 Another way to safely add food or rice waste to your pile is by choosing a worm bin or starting a worm farm.
 If wondering what do worms eat?
 Well, worms love rice and will easily eat it.
 As they feed on the food, they help prevent the build-up of harmful bacteria that can affect your pile.

 Open garden composts often attract pests.
 This is detrimental to the success of your heap as pests destroy it in search of food.
 To avoid this, you can add rice in a closed compost bin to prevent attacks from pests.